EdWorkingPapers

 Mixed-Delivery Public Prekindergarten: Differences in Demographics, Quality, and Children’s Gains in Community-Based versus Public School Programs across Five Large-Scale Systems

 … systems, with classrooms in both public schools and community-based settings.
 However, experts have long … City, Seattle, New Jersey, and West Virginia) to conduct the most comprehensive descriptive study of prekindergarten setting differences to date.
 Our public …Nearly all states with public prekindergarten programs use mixed-delivery systems, with classrooms in both public schools and community-based settings.
 However, experts have long raised concerns about systematic inequities by setting within these public systems.
-We used data from five large-scale such systems that have taken steps to improve equity by setting (Boston, New… more →
+We used data from five large-scale such systems that have taken steps to improve equity by setting (Boston, New York… more →

 Exploring the Relationship Between Test-Optional Admissions and Selectivity and Enrollment Outcomes During the Pandemic

 … colleges implemented test-optional admissions during the pandemic, making college entrance exam scores optional … applicants.
 We draw on descriptive, two-way fixed effects, and event study methods to examine variation in test-optional implementation during …Most selective colleges implemented test-optional admissions during the pandemic, making college entrance exam scores optional for applicants.
 We draw on descriptive, two-way fixed effects, and event study methods to examine variation in test-optional implementation during the pandemic and how implementation relates to selectivity and enrollment.
-For “test-optional” colleges during the… more →
+For “test-optional” colleges during the pandemic,… more →

 Does Feedback on Talk Time Increase Student Engagement?
 Evidence from a Randomized Controlled Trial on a Math Tutoring Platform

 … to express their thinking is pivotal to their learning of mathematical concepts.
 We introduce the Talk Meter, which provides in-the-moment automated … while in the other arm we show it to both the student and the tutor.
 We find that the Talk Meter increases student …Providing ample opportunities for students to express their thinking is pivotal to their learning of mathematical concepts.
 We introduce the Talk Meter, which provides in-the-moment automated feedback on student-teacher talk ratios.
-We conduct a randomized controlled trial on a virtual math tutoring platform (n=742 tutors) to evaluate the effectiveness of the Talk Meter at increasing student… more →
+We conduct a randomized controlled trial on a virtual math tutoring platform (n=742 tutors) to evaluate the effectiveness of the Talk Meter at increasing student talk… more →

 College Counseling in the Classroom: Randomized Evaluation of a Teacher-Based Approach to College Advising